moore82/tui/README.markdown

 You may not complete it all, that is fine.
 It is better to complete an area to a high quality than to complete all areas at a low quality.

+To apply, simple download this repository, complete the task, commit and push to a new empty repository and email us the URL.
+Please do not fork or add a pull request.

 If accepted to the next stage, we will use some parts of this exercise as a reference.

 Criteria